-Ever since I’ve known Margo, she’s collected feathers.
 Margo says she’s done that since she was a little girl.
-She treats every feather she finds like a lost child who needs to be rescued and nurtured by her.
+She treats every feather she finds like a lost child in need of rescue and love.

 And she won’t let go of it once she’s got it.
 It has to travel with her between her fingers.
 There is a lot of touching going on.
 She grooms it, spins it, and uses it as a pointer when talking to me about things she spots in the trees, dunes, or out at sea.
-The two of them become good friends during our walk.
+The two of them became good friends during our walk.
 And the feather must come home with us.
 She’ll carry it all the way back and find a special place to put it, and that’s where it’ll stay.

 If she finds one while doing the gardening, it goes into the crack of a log for safekeeping.